mcinglis/libargs/README.md

 ## Releases

 I'll tag the releases according to [semantic versioning](http://semver.org/spec/v2.0.0.html).
 All the macros preceded by `// @public` are considered public: they'll only change between major versions.
 The other macros could change any time.
 Non-preprocessor identifiers defined in header files are always considered public.
-New identifiers prefixed with `maybe` (any case) will not warrant a major version bump.
+New identifiers prefixed with `arg` (any case) will not warrant a major version bump.

 Every version tag will be signed with [my GPG key](http://pool.sks-keyservers.net/pks/lookup?op=vindex&search=0xD020F814) (fingerprint: `0xD020F814`).